d-bl/MAE-gf/docs/marian.md

 The colour grey in the working diagrams indicates <span class="stch">cross only</span>.

 ## Fusion
 The traditional units separated with plaits.
 Please note: the plaits should stay plaits.
+The snowflake-unit example is meant to be made with pins at the sides of the snowflake-unit.
+The ground came into being as a half stitch spider, but forgetting the twists at the corners.

 ![fusion][p-fusion]
 [![rose-ground-unit][P-0116-kf]][T-0116-kf]  [![snowflake-unit][P-0342-kf]][T-0342-kf]  [![bias-unit][P-0284-kf]][T-0284-kf]